FleetingEcho/springsecurity-demo/README.md

 [Spring Security](https://spring.io/projects/spring-security) is a very powerful framework in the Spring family for authentication and permission control, and we can easily extend it to meet our current system security requirements.

-This Demo mainly USES **Spring Security** and **Spring Boot**, and all the dependencies adopt the latest stable version.
+This demo mainly uses **Spring Security** and **Spring Boot**, and all the dependencies adopt the latest stable version.
 Beyond the initial project, the JPA technology was also used.